DavidKWH/deep_learning/README.md

 ### Reference test scenario and architecture

 I have decided to test algorithms with the mixture of Gaussian inputs as this is simple to generate and it is a reasonably hard case for unsupervised learning.
-The two patterns I use repeatedly is the 8-symbol constellation, uniformly separated points on the unit circle (8-PSK in comm. speak) and the 16-QAM constellation.
+The two patterns I use repeatedly are the 8-symbol constellation, uniformly separated points on the unit circle (8-PSK in comm. speak) and the 16-QAM constellation.

 For simplicity, the reference architecture for both generator and discriminator in GANs, encoder and decoder in BiGANs or VAEs will be a three hidden layer MLP with tanh activation function only.

 ### Spectral normalization with GAN (SN-GAN)

 I need to modify the Lipschitz norm to K=3.
-This is natural consequence of tanh tending to a linear function if the support of the input is restricted to a small neighborhood about the origin, which is what happens when the largest singular value is limited to 1.
+This is a natural consequence of tanh tending to a linear function if the support of the input is restricted to a small neighborhood about the origin, which is what happens when the largest singular value is limited to 1.
 The discriminator becomes linear when the spectral norm is too small.

 ### Wesserstein WGAN with gradient penalty (WGAN-GP)